dottjt/plastic/other/diary.md

 # diary.

+19/03/2020 - I had a fantastical dream.
+I bought a house with Jess.
+James' friend Aiden bought a house across the road.
+He hosts a party.
+Anyway, this girl across the street from the house is african and half chinese.
+She has a thing for me.
+She invites me into her apartment and it's covered in Screens.
+She's stalks me a bit.
+She wants me, even though I'm already in a relationship.
+I think she would be an excellent character to add to the book, since it's a little short of characters at the moment.

 18/03/2020 - There have been various highs and lows.
 The family chapter was hard to write and edit from a technical point of view.
 It's still not 100% there, but it's relatively closer.
 Better to come back to it once I have a clearer mind over it.
 The depression chapter is both writing and editing very quickly.
 In part because it's not a complex chapter, which has any consequence on the narrative.
 It merely extrapolates the character and provides context to his life.
 What he does to cope with it all.

 15/03/2020 - Finished most of the 3rd chapter, which is pretty awesome.
 The book, I think, gets easier the more you write it.
 I don't think I like the 2nd chapter all that much.
 It doesn't excite me, nor is it as well written as the 1st.
 I suppose they can't all be perfect.